 The DNP Project is a culmination of the knowledge gained in the DNP courses.
-The experience is designed to apply the breadth and depth of knowledge and skills gained within the doctoral program in a specific practice area.
+The experience is designed to apply the breadth and depth of knowledge and skills gained within the doctoral program in the area of academic focus - nurse anesthesia.
 The final project demonstrates identification and work toward resolution of a practice problem through the scholarship of application.
+Per the Council on Accreditation of Nurse Anesthesia Educational Program's White Paper, WVU NAP students must develop a DNP project that relates to nurse anesthesia practice, education, or the nurse anesthesia profession.

-In other words, the DNP Project is not intended to test new models, develop new theory, or test hypotheses.
-Rather, it is the identification of a systems problem, and the implementation and evaluation of an evidence-based innovation or quality improvement initiative aimed at solving the identified problem.
+In broad terms, the DNP Project is not intended to test new models, develop new theory, or test hypotheses.
+It is the identification of a systems problem, and the implementation and evaluation of an evidence-based innovation or quality improvement initiative aimed at solving the identified problem.
 Because the project involves innovation based on existing evidence, the objectives and evaluation generally focus on system change, rather than health outcomes.
 The rigor of the project process and evaluation should be different than, but comparable to, a PhD dissertation.
 For thorough and updated information on DNP projects at WVU School of Nursing, please refer to the WVU SON DNP Project Manual.

 WVU NAP students may use clinical days to implement DNP projects during NSG 831 DNP Project Implementation courses according to the learning contract negotiated with each student's faculty of record (FOR).
 Following FOR approval, students must communicate via email with their current clinical coordinators and carbon copy the FOR to schedule implementation days for DNP projects.
 WVU NAP faculty may decline requests for implementation days if the requests are excessive or detrimental to the student's clinical or academic success.
-Students should document DNP project implementation hours in the Typhon time log under "Project Implementation" and attach a note to the entry stating the day was used "In place of clinical".
+WVU NAP faculty may decline requests for implementation days if the requests are excessive or detrimental to the student's clinical or academic success.
+Students must document DNP Project time in Typhon in hours or minutes in the "DNP Project" field and add a concise Time Log Note entry describing the activity.
+For example, begin the note: "In place of clinical..." then add the activity "convened in a project team meeting.
 Students should plan approximately 8 hours of DNP project activity to justify using an implementation day instead of clinical.
+DNP Project hours are monitored and approved by the Faculty of Record (FOR) in collaboration with the WVU NAP faculty.